Art O'Connor: Politics

 O'Connor was elected Sinn Féin MP for Kildare South at the 1918 general election.
 In January 1919 Sinn Féin MPs, who had been elected in the Westminster elections of 1918, refused to recognise the Parliament of the United Kingdom and instead assembled as a unicameral revolutionary parliament called Dáil Éireann.
-In the 1st Dáil, he was appointed Substitute Director of Agriculture during the absence of Robert Barton.
-In the 2nd Dáil he held the position of Minister of Agriculture from 26 August 1921 to 9 January 1922.
-O'Connor subsequently opposed the Anglo-Irish Treaty and joined the Republican side.
+In the First Dáil, he was appointed Substitute Director of Agriculture during the absence of Robert Barton.
+In the Second Dáil he held the position of Minister of Agriculture from 26 August 1921 to 9 January 1922.
+O'Connor opposed the Anglo-Irish Treaty and joined the Republican side.
 In March 1926, O'Connor became titular President of the Republic when Éamon de Valera resigned.
 He later resigned the presidency in 1927.
-He lost his Dáil seat in the 1923 general election and failed to be elected again in 1927.
+He lost his Dáil seat in the 1923 general election and failed to be elected as a Sinn Féin candidate in 1927.

 Later life

-He retired from politics, returned to Trinity College Dublin to study law, after graduating in law he was called to the bar, subsequently appointed as Senior counsel, eventually being appointed Circuit Judge for Cork city.
+He retired from politics, returned to Trinity College Dublin to study law, after graduating in law he was called to the bar, subsequently appointed as senior counsel, eventually being appointed Circuit Judge for Cork city.

 He never married and died suddenly at his family home, Elm Hall, in 1950, and is buried in Donacomper Cemetery, Celbridge.
 His brothers were also involved in the Irish Republican movement and his sister Fanny was a member of Cumann na mBan.
 His brother Daniel was the State Solicitor for Kildare.